Welfare economics: Social welfare maximization

+The social welfare function formally represents society's normative assessment of different economic situations, where the interest of individuals can be uniquely characterized or considered.

 Utility functions can be derived from the points on a contract curve.
 Numerous utility functions can be derived, one for each point on the production possibility frontier (PQ in the diagram above).
 A social utility frontier (also called a grand utility frontier) can be obtained from the outer envelope of all these utility functions.
 Each point on a social utility frontier represents an efficient allocation of an economy's resources; that is, it is a Pareto optimum in factor allocation, in production, in consumption, and in the interaction of production and consumption (supply and demand).
 In the diagram below, the curve MN is a social utility frontier.
 Point D corresponds with point C from the earlier diagram.
 Point D is on the social utility frontier because the marginal rate of substitution at point C is equal to the marginal rate of transformation at point A. Point E corresponds with point B in the previous diagram, and lies inside the social utility frontier (indicating inefficiency) because the MRS at point C is not equal to the MRT at point A.

 Although all the points on the grand social utility frontier are Pareto efficient, only one point identifies where social welfare is maximized.
 Such point is called "the point of bliss".
 This point is Z where the social utility frontier MN is tangent to the highest possible social indifference curve labelled SI.

+Equity-efficiency tradeoff

+One essential result in understanding the distributional impacts of normative welfare choices is what is referred to as the equity-efficiency tradeoff.
+Because policies that redistribute income (or savings) in the economy are costly, there is an inherent choice between increasing the efficiency and equity within an economy.
+As a result of this implication, a significant amount of economic research has focused on studying the efficiency losses from tax and transfer programs, which are inherently redistributional.